Assault Attorneys in Delaware Making Sure Your Rights are Secured Now and In the Future

 At The Law Office of Brian Jones, LLC, our lawyers defend the rights of people across central Ohio from many types of violent criminal charges.
 You can contact our Delaware office to start building your defense.
-Call our attorneys now at 740-363-3900 to schedule an appointment.
+Call our criminal defense attorneys in Delaware now at 740-217-4273 to schedule an appointment.

 Assault is defined as causing or attempting to cause bodily injury to another individual, including an unborn child.
 The victim of the situation is often harmed or placed in the imminent fear of being harmed.